During which phase of mitosis do chromosomes line up along the eq... | Channels for Pearson+

 Understand the process of mitosis, which is the division of a single cell into two genetically identical daughter cells.
 Mitosis consists of several phases: prophase, metaphase, anaphase, and telophase.

-During metaphase, the chromosomes align along the metaphase plate, which is an imaginary line equidistant from the two spindle poles.
+Identify that metaphase is the phase where chromosomes align along the equatorial plane of the cell, known as the metaphase plate.
 This alignment ensures that each daughter cell will receive an identical set of chromosomes.

 Watch next